Random Discretization of the Finite Fourier Transform and Related Kernel Random Matrices: Degrees of Freedom and Capacity

-respectively. \end{defn} Depending on the application in view, it makes sense to be interested in small values of $\varepsilon,$ or values that are close to the largest eigenvalue of the integral operator, that is close to $1$ when considering $\mathcal Q_m.$ Remark that the difference of $\deg_\infty (\mathcal Q_m, 1/2)$ with $m$ is bounded by $1$ by Landau's double inequality.
-For other values of $\varepsilon,$ we first need some further estimates for the $ \|\mathcal Q_m\|_{\scriptscriptstyle \rm HS}.$ It is well known (see \cite{HL}, Chapter 1) that for $m>1,$ we have
+\end{defn} Depending on the application in view, it makes sense to be interested in small values of $\varepsilon,$ or values that are close to the largest eigenvalue of the integral operator, that is, close to $1$ when considering $\mathcal Q_m.$ Remark that by Landau's double inequality we have For other values of $\varepsilon,$ we first need some further estimates on the Hilbert-Schmidt norm of $\mathcal Q_m.$ The coefficient of $\log(m)$ given in the next lemma is critical and error term is small.
+This improves the estimates given in Chapter 1 of \cite{HL}, that is, for $m>1,$